EmotiBit/EmotiBit_Docs/Working_with_emotibit_data.md

 The software release `v1.4.11` adds the ability for users to tweak their network settings using the `emotibitCommSettings.json` file.
 - <details><summary><b>emotibitCommSettings.json</b></summary>

+  - `sendAdvertisingInterval_msec` allows users to specify how frequently (time in mS) they want the Oscilloscope to ping the network to find EmotiBit.
+The default setting should work in most cases and we recommend changing this setting only if it is required by your network admin.
+  - `checkAdvertisingInterval_msec` allows users to specify how frequently (time in mS) they want the Oscilloscope to search for EmotiBit responses on the network.
+Again, we recommend changing this setting only if it is required by your network admin.
   - Users can now choose between broadcast vs unicast advertising.
 You can also specify ip ranges to ping for unicast!
 This will be beneficial for users that:
     - are working with routers that block broadcast(ex: iPhone hotspot).
 Check out the note below for using the latest Oscilloscope(v1.4.11) with iPhone hotspot.
     - perform poorly with unicast.
 The oscilloscope now uses broadcast by default, so it should just work... and work better!
+  - Specifically in unicast mode there are 2 more options available.
+Most users will never have to change these settings, but if you are working in a constrained network environment, these settings may help to conform to network admin requirements.
+    - `nUnicastIpsPerLoop` specified the number of IPs you want to ping at time.
+    - `unicastMinLoopDelay_msec` specifies the min time to wait before trying to ping IPs on the network again.
   - Ability to exclude or include networks while looking for EmotiBits.
     - `excludeList`: If you don't want EmotiBit Oscilloscope to look for EmotiBit in a particular network, add it to the excludeList
     - `includeList`: If you want EmotiBit Oscilloscope to look for EmotiBits ins specific networks, add it to the includeList